sapegin/mrm-tasks/packages/mrm-task-semantic-release/Readme.md

 - Runs semantic-release on Travis CI
 - Adds an npm version badge to the Readme
-- Adds change log file to `.gitignore`
+- Adds `.releaserc.json` file with a custom preset if needed

 ## Usage